RobotOptimist/macivor/content/blog/mlnet-v-python-polynomial.md

 y = dataset.iloc[:, -1].values #we read in only the last column, Salary for our dependent variable
 ```

-Next we'll want to transform the our `Level` column so we can model can have a proper curve representing exponential growth.
+Next we'll want to transform the `Level` column so we can model can have a proper curve representing exponential growth.
 Once we do that we can use good old `LinearRegression` trainer to take care of the rest.

 Python has a class called `PolynomialFeatures` that takes care of this transformation for us.
 Python makes this exceptionally easy as we will soon appreciate.
 Notice that the `PolynomialFeatures` class takes a constructor argument called degree.
 Degree will be the exponent we expect the dependent variable to grow by.
 In this case we choose four, but you can experiment for yourself with different exponents to see how that changes the curve.